 Read more about the Government of India Act 1858 in the linked article.

-Historical Background of Indian Constitution – Indian Councils Act 1861
+History of Indian Constitution – Indian Councils Act 1861

 - Indians were given representation in the Viceroy’s Councils.
 3 Indians entered the Legislative Council.